jsouthworth/etm/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE)
+This project is licensed under the 0BSD License - see [LICENSE](LICENSE)

 ## Acknowledgments